MicroWorldwide/Project-Cube/README.md

 ##Important
-This is the experimental branch of Project Cube, and has many unstable features that need fixing.
+This is the experimental branch of Project Cube, and may have many unstable features that need fixing.
 Use at your own risk.
+To play the game, go to: https://b-train04.github.io/Project-Cube/projectCube/index.html

 ##Official Pages
 http://b-train04.github.io/Project-Cube/<br>